top of page

 However, further research on its geographic variation is needed to clarify its taxonomy.

 The fishing cat is a middle-sized cat and is often confused with the leopard cat.
 Its fur is short, coarse, and grey or olive brown.
 The head and body are conspicuously marked with small black spots and stripes.
 On the face, back and neck the spots merge into short lines.
 Its belly is white and there are two dark collars on the throat.
 The head is relatively big and broad with small, rounded ears.
 The backs of the ears are black with white central spots.
 The thick muscular tail is very short for a felid and measures only about one third of the total head and body length.
 The tail is marked with 5-6 black rings and a black tip.
 The fishing cat's legs are short, stocky and powerfully built.
 The claws have incomplete sheaths so that they are not completely enveloped when retracted.
 Despite their fishing activity, the fishing cat does not show marked morphological adaptations for capturing or eating fish.
 Their hind feet are webbed but the webbing beneath the toes is not much more developed than that of a bobcat, and unlike the flat-headed cat, in which the second upper pre-molar is long and sharp (which enables it to grip slippery prey), the fishing cat has a much smaller and less developed tooth.
 Females are markedly smaller than males.
+A few albino individuals have been found exclusively in the Haor Basin of Bangladesh.

 Borneo forest B Cranke.jpg